dialogic-godot/dialogic/README.md

   - Moved `Dialog.tscn` to the root of the addon so it is easier to find.
   - Added a link to the documentation from the editor
   - Refactored a lot of the code and continued splitting the main plugin code into smaller pieces.
+  - Rewrote most of the saving and branching systems.
   - New tool: Glossary Editor
     - You are now able to write extra lore for any word and Dialogic will create a hover card with that extra information.
-  - New default asset: Glossary Font
+    - You can create `strings` and `number` variables.
+    - You can access to those variables from the `Dialogic` Class: `Dialogic.get_var('variable_name')`
   - In game:
     - Portraits changes are reflected in-game.
     - Many small improvements.
   - Theme Editor:
+    - New default asset: Glossary Font
-    - Added new options to customize the glossary popup (still not working)
+    - Added new options to customize the glossary popup
   - Timeline Editor:
     - Added categories for the events.
     - Color coded some of the events in the same category to avoid having a distracting rainbow in the timelines.
     - Conditional event working, but only with "equal to".
 More conditions coming later.
     - Renamed the `End Branch` file names to match the name of the event.
 This will break the conditionals you have, but this is the time for making breaking changes.
 Sorry!
     - New `Set Value` event.
 Change the current value of a glossary variable inside a timeline.
-This will reset when you close the game, so a saving system will have to be added later on.
+This will reset when you close the game, so a saving system will have to be added on the next version.
     - New `Emit Signal` event.
 This event will make the Dialog node emit a signal called `dialogic_signal`.
 You can connect this in a moment of your timeline with other scripts.
     - New `Change Scene` event.
 You can change the current Scene to whatever `.tscn` you pick.
 This will happen instantly, but in the future I'll add some transition effects so it is not that abrupt.
     - New `Wait Seconds` event.
 This will hide the dialog and wait X seconds until continuing with the rest of the timeline.